omega/startsiden-test-javascript/README.markdown

     use Startsiden::Test::JavaScript;
     js_live_test cat => 't::TestApp' => '/ajax';

 Quite simple ehh?
 Let me explain: First we have a flag for app-type.
-For now we only support cat, but implementing PSGI for instance should be a breeze, since we already use Plack::Test for actually running the Cat-app :p
+We support two types at the moment, one being `cat` for Catalyst apps, the other being `psgi` for PSGI-apps.

+The `cat` type will load the class, then enable the PSGI-engine on it, and get a PSGI-app out of that, while the `psgi` type will just load a psgi-file:

+    use Startsiden::Test::JavaScript;
+    js_live_test psgi => 'app.psgi' => '/';

 Then we can look at the javascript part again, in `t/03.ajax.t.js`: